 - 1/3 cup dried Cranberries (another dried fruit may be substituted)

-- A few pumpkin seeds, pepitas or another nut – pecans are wonderful in this.
+- a few pumpkin seeds, pepitas or another nut – pecans are wonderful

 Serve in a shallow salad bowl, Quinoa on the bottom, topped with the kale, and the squash to the side.
 Top with a few pumpkin seeds or nuts of your choice.
 Drizzle any remaining dressing and cranberries in the pan over the top.